alexpacheco/lurc/lurc.Rmd

 * Hardware Support
   - Provide system administration and support for Lehigh's HPC clusters.
-     - 6 University owned and 4 Faculty owned
+     - 2 University owned and 4 Faculty owned
-     - 4 University owned clusters to be decommissioned on Dec.
-31, 2016.
   - Assist with purchase, installation and administration of servers and clusters.
 * Data Storage
   - Provide data management services including storing and sharing data.